naithanilab/Pacific_Invaders_SDM/README.md

 - *LCVP_bash.R* Script used by Michael Wohlwend to generate data about native/cultivation status info.

 **Other helper scripts that are now obsolete**

+This is rather like a note to myself @valentinitnelav

 - *data_prep_check_state_id.R* This script is obsolete now.
 The corrections were already manually implemented in the data.
 - *data_prep_merge_alien_status_to_occ.R* A first attempt of merging cleaned occurrence data with alien status information and running some extra test.